5 tips for the perfect freelance pitch

 Share the article!

-As successful freelancer is a sharp freelance pitch essential to create a solid business foundation.
-And for most freelancers, pitching is still the biggest and most important driver of new assignments.
+As a successful freelancer, a sharp freelance pitch is essential for building a solid business foundation.
+And for most freelancers, pitching is still the biggest and most important driver of new work.

-Especially for new freelancers, the pitch (or elevator speech) is what stands between a gaping blank calendar and new customers, which screams for excellence.
-Therefore, a good freelance pitch means more tasks, and more tasks means money in the account.
+Especially for new freelancers, the pitch (or elevator pitch) is what stands between an empty calendar and new clients screaming for expertise.
+That's why a good freelance pitch means more work, and more work means money in the bank.

 Your freelance pitch is more than a cold email

 In the freelance world, your pitch is generally seen as your first cold email or call.
-But really, the pitch is everything that happens, from your first contact to a prospect (or old) customer, to a signed contract.
+But in reality, the pitch is everything that happens, from your first contact with a potential (or old) client to a signed contract.

-When we talk about pitching, it is therefore your ability to sell yourself and show how you deliver value to a project.
-This can be through:
+When we talk about pitching, it's your ability to sell yourself and show how you deliver value to a project.
+It can be through:

 • Cold canvas: email, phone, LinkedIn messages